Feed

 Memory Constraints

-However, a downside is memory usage when working in a memory-constrained environment.
+However, a downside is the high-memory usage when working in a memory-constrained environment.
 So there is also a CSV Feed implementation that only reads the data when required.
-This is substantial slower, but consumes a lot less memory.
-It supports the same configuration, the only difference is that you need to use LazyCSVFeed instead of the regular CSVFeed
+This is substantially slower, but consumes a lot less memory.
+It supports the same configuration; the only difference is that you need to use LazyCSVFeed instead of the regular CSVFeed

 val feed = LazyCSVFeed("data/test")